IBM/watson-banking-chatbot/README.md

 # Create a banking chatbot with FAQ discovery, anger detection and natural language understanding

 In this code pattern, we will create a chatbot using Node.js and Watson Assistant.
 The Assistant flow will be enhanced by using Natural Language Understanding to identify location entities.
-For FAQs, a call to the Discovery service will use passage retrieval (or Smart Document Understanding) to pull answers from a collection of documents.
+For FAQs, a call to the Discovery service will use passage retrieval to pull answers from a collection of documents.

 When the reader has completed this pattern, they will understand how to: